limefrogyank/siunitx-pcc/README.md

 This will hopefully be added into the MathJax package.
 Until then, you can mimic the [demo page source code](https://github.com/limefrogyank/siunitx-pcc/blob/main/index.html).

-1. Add the [siunitx.js](https://github.com/limefrogyank/siunitx-pcc/blob/main/siunitx.js) compiled file to your web page in any directory.
+1. Add the [siunitx.js](https://github.com/limefrogyank/siunitx-pcc/blob/main/siunitx.js) compiled file to your web server in any directory.

 2. To any page that needs MathJax with **siunitx**, add a named path in the config file for MathJax in the `paths` object which is in the `loader` object.
 If siunitx.js is in the same directory, you can use `.`, otherwise use a relative path.  (i.e. `./somefolder`,  `../folderbehindpagefolder`, etc.)  This example uses the name "custom" for the named path, but you can use any name for it.